EVerest/everest-core/docs/source/tutorials/setup-devcontainer/index.rst

         :link: /tutorials/setup-devcontainer/vscode
         :link-type: doc

-        This variant makes use of the VSCode Dev Containers extension.
+        Uses the VSCode Dev Containers extension, which manages both the devcontainer and the service containers.
-        Which will allow to run commands in the VSCode built-in terminal.
-        It will manage the service containers by starting them together with the devcontainer itself.
-A dedicated control of this services is not possible with this variant.

     .. grid-item-card:: Service Containers managed by devrd cli
         :link: /tutorials/setup-devcontainer/devrd
         :link-type: doc

-        This variant makes use of the devrd cli to manage the service containers.
+        Uses the devrd cli to manage the service containers.
-        So this variant can be used if one is not using VSCode.
+        This variant can be used if one is not using VSCode or needs dedicated control over the service containers.
-        It allows a dedicated control of the service containers independent of the devcontainer lifecycle.
-The devcontainer itself will not start or stop any service containers.
-With this variant the VSCode built-in terminal can't be used to run commands in the devcontainer directly.
-        For this the devrd cli provides a command to open an interactive session in the devcontainer.

-.. include:: /snippets/overview-devcontainer.rst
+Also consider these documents:

+- :doc:`troubleshooting section <troubleshooting>` that deals for devcontainer-specific issues.
+- :doc:`How-to Guide: How to use a development container for EVerest development and sil testing </how-to-guides/devcontainer-usage/index>`
+- :doc:`Internals of the EVerest Development Container </explanation/devcontainer-internal/index>`

 .. toctree::
     :maxdepth: 1